 - Swelling in the wrist or fingers: A feeling of tightness or puffiness.

-- Hand fatigue: Increased difficulty with tasks like typing or writing.
+- Hand fatigue: Increased difficulty with repetitive tasks like typing or writing.

 Carpal tunnel syndrome can result from various factors, including:

-- Repetitve motions: Activities like typing, sewing, or assembly-line work.
+- Repetitive motions: Activities like typing, sewing, or assembly-line work.

 - Wrist positioning: Prolonged use of improper ergonomics during work or leisure activities.